 - Biopsy.
 A biopsy is when a piece of tissue is removed from the body for further examination in a lab.
 This closer look helps doctors make a diagnosis (such as cancer) and choose the right treatment.
-A biopsy often can be performed laparoscopically (using a small incision and a camera to guide the doctor's movements instead of more invasive surgery).
+A biopsy often can be done laparoscopically (using a small incision and a camera to guide the doctor's movements) instead of with an invasive surgery.

 - Blood tests.
-Tests such as a complete blood count, liver and kidney function panel, and blood chemistries can give important information about how well the liver and other organs are functioning.
-An alpha-fetaprotein (AFP) or beta-human chorionic gonadotropin (β-HCG) test measures for elevated levels of these proteins in the body, which can indicate the presence of a tumor.
+Tests such as a complete blood count, kidney and liver function panels, and blood chemistries can give important information about how well the liver and other organs are functioning.
+An alpha-fetoprotein (AFP) or beta-human chorionic gonadotropin (β-HCG) test measures for elevated levels of these proteins in the body, which can indicate the presence of a tumor.
 If the doctor suspects the tumor is related to an underlying genetic condition, certain genetic tests also might be done.

 Children with benign germ cell tumors will undergo surgery to remove the tumor.
 Those with malignant tumors will receive treatment after a process called staging.

 Staging is a classification system (usually using roman numerals l-lV) that helps doctors determine how far the cancer has progressed.
 It takes into account things like the size of the tumor (or tumors), how deeply the tumor has penetrated an organ, and whether the tumor has metastasized to nearby or distant organs.